mercadopago/devsite-docs/guides/additional-content/reports/account-money/api.en.md

 >
 > Note
 >
-> Have the [Glossary of the Account Money report](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/en/guides/additional-content/reports/account-money/glossary) on hand to review it when needed or want to review a technical term.
+> Have the [Glossary of the Account balance report](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/en/guides/additional-content/reports/account-money/glossary) on hand to review it when needed or want to review a technical term.

 ## Manually create report